 6. Search for a particular file type

-Using this operator, You can find content in specific file type.
+Using this operator, You can find content in specific file types.
 As an example, We have tried this operator for “machine learning algorithms pdf”.

 7. Before operator